State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Discussion and conclusions

 Because $g_{K, 1}$ is equal to $0.5$ for $K=2$ and decreases according to $\approx 2/(\pi\sqrt{K})$ as $K$ increases, the random majority vote network is robust except for very small $K$.
 However, in the random Boolean network, the same flip probability is equal to $1/2 - 1/2^{2^K}$, which quickly approaches $1/2$ as $K$ increases.
-In particular, the flip probability for the Boolean network at $K=2$ is equal to $7/16=0.4375$, which is close to those for the majority vote network with $K=2$ (i.e., 0.5) and $K=3$ (i.e., 0.392).
-Although the Boolean network with $K=1$ has sufficient robustness, the dynamics in this case are frozen \cite{Flyvbjerg1988JPA}.
-Therefore, we regard that the robustness of the one-step dynamics holds true in the DMN, but not in the DBN, SBN, and SMN.
-By combining this observation with our main results, we regard that quickness and robustness suitably compromise in the DMN, but not in the DBN, SBN, and SMN.
+In particular, the flip probability for the Boolean network at $K=2$ is equal to $7/16=0.4375$, which is close to the values for the majority vote network with $K=2$ (i.e., 0.5) and $K=3$ (i.e., 0.392).
+Although the Boolean network with $K=1$ has sufficient robustness, the dynamics in this case is frozen \cite{Flyvbjerg1988JPA}.
+Therefore, we consider that the robustness of the one-step dynamics holds true in DMNs, but not in DBNs, SBNs, and SMNs.
+By combining this observation with our main results, we consider that quickness and robustness are suitably balanced in DMNs, but not in DBNs, SBNs, and SMNs.